Nazareth House Apostolate

-With St. Simeon, the God receiver, as our patron, with Grace Church, the skete seeks to practice the ideals found in our Rule, The Thousand Day Nazareth.
-In simplicity and poverty, the skete embraces the struggle of the inner life through the practice of the Prayer Rope.
+With St. Simeon, the God receiver, as our patron, with Grace Church, Nazareth House Apostolate seeks to practice the ideals found in our Rule, The Thousand Day Nazareth.
+In simplicity and poverty, Nazareth House Apostolate embraces the struggle of the inner life through the practice of the Prayer Rope.

-St. Simeon Skete consists of strugglers living in cells (small huts) clustered around a Chapel.
-This skete form of life, called the royal path, avoids both the trials of the large coenobitic monastery and the dangers inherent in the solitary life of the hermit.
-In praying the Jesus Prayer each resident (Nazarene) engages in their own intense inner struggle.
+Nazareth consists of strugglers in retreat at the Pilgrim House near Grace Church.
+This form of life, called the royal path, avoids both the trials of the large coenobitic monastery and the dangers inherent in the solitary life of the hermit.
+In praying the Jesus Prayer each resident/pilgrim (Nazarene) engages in their own intense inner struggle.

-As with the example of St. Simeon, through the ascetical discipline of the skete we find God to be enough.
+As with the example of St. Simeon, through the ascetical discipline of the NHA we find God to be enough.
 Most religion is the result of not finding God, not finding Him to be enough or not wanting God to be enough.
-The life of St Simeon Skete lived, declares God is enough.
+The life of Nazareth lived, declares God is enough.
 Once one senses the releasing fragrance of “enough” with its exhilarating freedom one will never be satisfied with anything in this world, but will want only to cry out with John the Beloved and Holy Simeon: “Come Lord Jesus, its enough.”
 (Rev. 22:20; Lk 2:25-32).
 At this point there is nothing else to do, no more reason for anything else – “You shall find rest” (Mt.
 11:28-30) from having and doing.
-Like a breath from another world (“The Name of the Lord comes from afar” – Isaiah 30:27) we have been given this vocation of “enough”, of praying The Name, of taking everyone elses name up into His and offering it to the Father.
+Like a breath from another world (“The Name of the Lord comes from afar” – Isaiah 30:27) we have been given this vocation of “enough”, of praying The Name, of taking everyone else’s name up into His and offering it to the Father.
 Enough, enough!
 At last “Christ IS all and in all” – (Col.3:11).
-May St. Simeon Skete ever live to declare this truth.
+May Grace Church, Nazareth House Apostolate ever live to declare this truth.